facebookresearch/schedule_free/README.md

 Primary implementations are `SGDScheduleFree` and `AdamWScheduleFree`.

 ## Approach
 Schedule-Free learning replaces the momentum of an underlying optimizer with a combination of interpolation and averaging.
-In the case of gradient descent, the Schedule-free update is:
+In the case of gradient descent, the Schedule-Free update is:

 $$
 \begin{align*}
 y_{t} & = (1-\beta)z_{t} + \beta x_{t},\\
 z_{t+1} & =z_{t}-\gamma\nabla f(y_{t}),\\
-x_{t+1} & =\left(1-\frac{1}{t}\right)x_{t}+\frac{1}{t}z_{t+1},
+x_{t+1} & =\left(1-\frac{1}{t+1}\right)x_{t}+\frac{1}{t+1}z_{t+1},
 \end{align*}
 $$

 Here $x$ is the sequence that evaluations of test/val loss should occur at, which differs from the primary iterates $z$ and the gradient evaluation locations $y$.
 The updates to $z$ correspond to the underlying optimizer, in this case a simple gradient step.

-As the name suggests, Schedule-free learning does not require a decreasing learning rate schedule, yet typically out-performs, or at worst matches, SOTA schedules such as cosine-decay and linear decay.
+As the name suggests, Schedule-Free learning does not require a decreasing learning rate schedule, yet typically out-performs, or at worst matches, SOTA schedules such as cosine-decay and linear decay.
 Only two sequences need to be stored at a time (the third can be computed from the other two on the fly) so this method has the same memory requirements as the base optimizer (parameter buffer + momentum).

 We provide both AdamW and SGD versions in this repo.